wotcity/wotcity-starter-kit/README.md

 ## Install

-1. [Download CSK](https://github.com/wotcity/dotcity-starter-kit/releases) and uncompress the package.
+1. [Download CSK](https://github.com/wotcity/wotcity-starter-kit/releases) and uncompress the package.
-2. Run `$ cd dotcity-starter-kit` to change the directory.
+2. Run `$ cd wotcity-starter-kit` to change the directory.
 3. Run `$ npm install --global gulp` to install Gulp.
 4. Run `$ npm install --global bower` to install Bower.
 5. Run `$ npm install` to install the dependencies if you don't already have them.